01-edu/public/subjects/DPxAI/play-with-variables/README.md

 But it is still possible to use the = (assignment operator) to change its value !

-> Note that sometimes you may find variable declared with const.
+> Note that sometimes you may find variable declared with   ``const``.
 This means that the assignation is constant and can never be re-assigned !

 > It is used to protect your code against errors, but you can always use `let` in its place..

 > Also you may find online old code using var.
-We are trying to get rid of var's since 2015.
+We are trying to get rid of `var`s since 2015.
 It's ancient syntax and it was pretty problematic.
 Never use it!
 If you see code using it, try to find a more recent example.
 That one is outdated.

 #### **`Prompt Example`**:

-- "As a beginner, what is the difference between let and const in JavaScript?"
+- "As a beginner, what is the difference between let and ``const`` in JavaScript?"
 - "As a beginner, how do I reassign a value to an already declared variable in JavaScript?"

 ### Instructions